halfwit/x9dev/README.md

 ## Usage

+`x9dev [-u] [-s screen]`

+- `-u` creates a unique session
+- `-s screen` attaches to a named session

 `x9dev` is meant to be called via an external dial implementation.
 For example, with x9srv on a POSIX system

 `tlsclient 'tcp!192.168.1.2!17019' x9dev`